UbuntuBudgie/experimental/unreleased_ready_to_use/nopreviews/README.md

 # No Previews
-Written on request - script to be used under a schortcut key, to switch through all windows on current workspace & monitor, without the visualisation of the previews applet.
+Written on request - script to be used under a schortcut key, to switch through either all windows on current workspace & monitor, or windows of current application, without the visualisation of the previews applet.

 ## Set up
 - Copy the script somewhere, call it `nopreviews.py`